Privacy Policy

 Email: info(at)chronofactum.com

-We are responsible for the collection, processing, and use of your personal data, which may be collected during your visit to our website.
-If you have any questions, please contact us using the contact details provided.
+We are responsible for the collection, processing, and use of your personal data, which may be collected from you during your visit to our website.
+If you have any questions, please feel free to contact us using the contact details provided.

 2. Your rights

-If we process your personal data, you have the right to information, rectification, erasure, restriction of processing, and data portability.
-Furthermore, you have the right to object and lodge a complaint.
-You can find more information about your rights below.
+If we process your personal data, you have the right to access, rectification, erasure, restriction of processing, and data portability.
+Furthermore, you have the right to object and the right to lodge a complaint.
+You can find more detailed information about your rights below.

-To exercise your rights, please contact us using the contact details above or our data protection officer.
+To exercise your rights, please contact us or our data protection officer using the contact details above.

-The right to confirmation and information, Article 15 GDPR
+The right to confirmation and access, Article 15 GDPR

-You can request confirmation as to whether we process your personal data.
+You can request confirmation as to whether we process personal data about you.

-If we process your personal data, you are entitled to information about the following points:
+If we process your personal data, you are entitled to information on the following points:

-– the categories of personal data being processed,
+– the categories of personal data that are processed,

 – the recipients or categories of recipients to whom the personal data are disclosed, in particular recipients in third countries or international organisations,

-– where possible, the envisaged period for which the personal data will be stored, or, where not possible, the criteria used to determine that period,
+– where possible, the planned duration for which the personal data will be stored, or, if this is not possible, the criteria used to determine that duration,

-– the existence of a right to rectification or erasure of personal data concerning him or her or to restriction of processing by the controller or a right to object to such processing,
+– the existence of a right to rectification or erasure of personal data concerning them or to restriction of processing by the controller or a right to object to such processing,

-– the existence of a right of appeal to a supervisory authority,
+– the existence of a right to lodge a complaint with a supervisory authority,

-– where the personal data are not collected from the data subject, all available information as to their source,
+– if the personal data are not collected from the data subject, all available information about the source of the data,

 The right to rectification, Article 16 GDPR

-In addition, taking into account the purposes of the processing, you have the right to request the completion of incomplete personal data, including by means of a supplementary statement.
+Furthermore, taking into account the purposes of the processing, you have the right to request the completion of incomplete personal data – including by means of a supplementary statement.

 The right to erasure, Article 17 GDPR

-You can request that we delete personal data concerning you immediately.
-In this case, we are obligated to delete personal data immediately if one of the following reasons applies:
+You can request that we delete your personal data without undue delay.
+In this case, we are obligated to delete personal data without undue delay if one of the following grounds applies:

-– you withdraw your consent on which the processing is based and there is no other legal ground for the processing;
+– You withdraw your consent on which the processing was based, and there is no other legal basis for the processing;

 – the personal data were processed unlawfully;

-– the erasure of personal data is necessary to comply with a legal obligation under Union or Member State law to which we are subject;
+– the erasure of personal data is necessary for compliance with a legal obligation under Union or Member State law to which we are subject;

-– the personal data were collected in relation to information society services offered pursuant to Article 8(1) GDPR.
+– the personal data were collected in relation to information society services offered in accordance with Article 8(1) GDPR.

-The right to erasure does not apply, by way of exception, if the processing
+The right to erasure does not apply in exceptional cases where the processing

 – to exercise the right to freedom of expression and information;

-– to fulfill a legal obligation which requires processing by Union or Member State law to which we are subject or to perform a task carried out in the public interest or in the exercise of official authority vested in us;
+– to fulfill a legal obligation which requires processing under Union or Member State law to which we are subject, or to perform a task carried out in the public interest or in the exercise of official authority vested in us;

 – for reasons of public interest in the area of public health;

-If we are obliged to erase your personal data in accordance with the aforementioned principles and if we have made your personal data public, we will take appropriate measures, including technical ones, taking into account the available technology and the implementation costs, to inform the other data controllers which process the personal data that you have requested the erasure by them of all links to these personal data or of copies or replications of these personal data.
+If we are obliged to erase your personal data in accordance with the aforementioned principles, and we have made your personal data public, we will take reasonable steps, including technical measures, taking into account available technology and the cost of implementation, to inform other controllers who are processing the personal data that you have requested the erasure of all links to, copies of, or replications of that personal data.

 The right to restriction of processing, Article 18 GDPR